ttkorhonen/e3pages/docs/kb/training/workbook/9_other_deps.md

 ### Create a new module

 This is the same as above.
-Use *cookicutter* to create a new local e3 module called *mypid*.
+Use *cookiecutter* to create a new local e3 module called *mypid*.

 Instead of adding a database file, we will create a substitution file based off of `pid_control.db` from *std*.
 Create a file with the contents
 ```